Call us : (02) 9938 5419

 The SOS Approach to Feeding at Kids First

-Laura Simmons, Occupational Therapist and accredited SOS (Sequential Sensory Oral) Feeding specialist offers individual support that is tailored specifically to the needs of each child and family.
+Laura Simmons, Occupational Therapist and Jolin Edmondson, Speech Pathologist are accredited SOS (Sequential Sensory Oral) feeding therapists and offer individual support that is tailored specifically to the needs of each child and family.

-In order to determine if the SOS Approach to Feeding is appropriate for your child, we invite you to make a preliminary appointment with Laura, at which your child’s feeding behaviours and needs will be comprehensively discussed.
+In order to determine if the SOS Approach to Feeding is appropriate for your child, we invite you to make a preliminary appointment with Laura or Jolin, at which your child’s feeding behaviours and needs will be comprehensively discussed.

-Prior to your first appointment with Laura, we will provide you with important case history and sensory questionnaires which must be completed and returned to Kids First at least 2 days prior to your first appointment.
+Prior to your first appointment, we will provide you with important case history and sensory questionnaires which must be completed and returned to Kids First at least 2 days prior to your first appointment.
 For your convenience, these questionnaires are accessed on-line and returned to us via a secure e-portal.

-The detailed information that you share with us will assist Laura and the rest of Kids First’s multi-disciplinary team as they prepare for your first visit to our centre, which is located in Sydney’s northern beaches.
+The detailed information that you share with us will assist Laura, Jolin and the rest of Kids First’s multi-disciplinary team as they prepare for your first visit to our centre, which is located in Sydney’s northern beaches.

 Therapy sessions and rebates